Online Counselling for Children and Young People

 Who do you work with online?

 Paper Plane Counselling Ltd is a UK based company which means it is subject to UK law.
 Our professional liability insurance allows us to work with people based anywhere in the UK and worldwide, with the exceptions of the USA and Canada.
 There are specific laws governing the provision of therapy in these countries which make it impractical for us to offer therapeutic services to people based there.
+Additionally, some countries monitor their citizens' internet use in ways which would mean the confidentiality of online counselling would likely be compromised.
+If you are based outside the UK then please contact us to discuss whether we can work with you.

 We offer online counselling to children aged 13 years and older, and adults.
 Please click here for more information on online counselling for adults.